mirobotech/BEAPER-Nano/MicroPython/README.md

 ## **BEAPER_Nano.py**

 A MicroPython board support module for BEAPER Nano.
-Copy BEAPER_Nano.py into the Arduino Nano ESP32 filesystem to use it with the Beginner Activities as well as other example programs.
+BEAPER_Nano.py is used by all of the beginner activities and most BEAPER Nano exampmle program.
+See [BEAPER_Nano_README.md](BEAPER_Nano_REEADME.md) for detials.

 ## **/Beginner Activities**
 A complete beginner curriculum containing beginner learning activities for BEAPER Nano.